 - – Used to gain motion within the joint

-– Small amplitude rhythmic oscillating movement at very end range of movement.
+GradeIV– Small amplitude rhythmic oscillating movement at very end range of movement

 Please read carefully and get in touch to discuss before booking on a course if unsure.

-As advertised we our courses with 6 – 8 candidates maximum. Â For this reason our courses do fill up quickly as candidate feedback is that they really enjoy the experiential learning and practical element that small delegate courses offer
+This course will have 6 candidates maximum. Â For this reason our courses do fill up quickly as candidate feedback is that they really enjoy the experiential learning and practical element that small delegate courses offer

 Therefore early bird deposit bookings are non refundable and if you cannot attend we will endeavour to reallocate your place on another course.
 You may be requested to pay an additional fee.
 Any full price booking cancelled out with 3 weeks Â of course date commencement will be offered a place on another course to the value of your booking.
 If we cancel the course you will be entitled to a full refund of your fees paid or an option of transferring to a course date that suits your diary.